Jon Welsh

-Jon Welsh (born 13 October 1986) is a Scotland international rugby union player, most recently with Newcastle Falcons.
-Welsh was previously at Glasgow Warriors.
-Welsh is a former Junior boxing champion, in the end choosing to play rugby professionally.
+Jon Welsh (born 13 October 1986) is a Scottish international rugby union player, most recently with Newcastle Falcons.
+He was previously at Glasgow Warriors.
+Welsh is a former junior boxing champion, in the end choosing to play rugby professionally.

 Club career

 Welsh begun playing professionally for Glasgow Warriors around 2008 and was named in the Pro12 Dream Team at the end of the 2011/12 season.
 One of the high points of Welsh's club rugby career came at Glasgow Warriors.
 He was a key member of the 2015 Pro12 Grand Final winning squad and played for Glasgow in the playoff final against Irish side Munster.
 Glasgow had, a year previously, lost the 2014 final against Leinster.
 Welsh also featured in that final, making it second time lucky in 2015.